understanding-search/maze-dataset/docs/paper/paper.md

 # Usage in Research

-This package was originally built for the needs of the [@maze-transformer-github] project, which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps; @spies2024causalworldmodels; @maze-dataset-arxiv-2023].
+This package was originally built for the needs of the `maze-transformer` project [@maze-transformer-github], which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps; @spies2024causalworldmodels; @maze-dataset-arxiv-2023].
 It was extended for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], which required matching the pixel-padded and endpoint constrained output format of [@easy_to_hard].
 Ongoing work using `maze-dataset` aims to investigate the effects of varying the tokenization format on the performance of pretrained LLMs on spatial reasoning.

 At the time of writing, this software package has been actively used in work by other groups: